PROFILE

 occupation.

-However, rivalry between Hadjerai, Zaghawa,
+However, rivalry between Hadjerai, Zaghawa, and

-the late 1980s.
-In April 1989, Idriss Deby, one
+late 1980s.
+In April 1989, Idriss Deby, one of

-of Habre's leading generals and a Zaghawa,
+Habre's leading generals and a Zaghawa, defected

-he mounted a Zaghawa-supported series of attacks
+mounted a Zaghawa-supported series of attacks on

-on Habre (a Gorane).
-In December 1990, with
+Habre (a Gorane).
+In December 1990, with Libyan

-Libyan assistance and no opposition from French
+assistance and no opposition from French troops

-troops stationed in Chad, Deby’s forces
+stationed in Chad, Deby's forces successfully

-successfully marched on N’Djamena.
-After 3
+marched on N'Djamena.
+After 3 months of

-months of provisional government, Deby’s
+provisional government, Deby's Patriotic

-Patriotic Salvation Movement (MPS) approved a
+Salvation Movement (MPS) approved a national

-national charter on February 28, 1991, with Deby
+charter on February 28, 1991, with Deby as

-as president.
+president.

 In the following 2 years, Deby faced at least